grow-graphics/gd/Readme.md

 * No support for Go 'scripts'.
 * 64bit only.
 * Web build needs work [read the discussion](https://github.com/grow-graphics/gd/discussions/69).
-* No planned support for proprietary consoles.
+* Console support will likely be via wasm.

 ## Contributing